mwinailan/mwinailan/README.md

-### Matthew Winailan here! 👋
+### Matthew here! 👋
-- Aspiring software engineer, interested in AI and ML
+- Aspiring software engineer, interested in WebDev, AI, and ML.
-- Computer Science Student in Simon Fraser University
+- Computer Science at Simon Fraser University

 ### I (love to) work with

+javascript
+react
+c++
+python
+typescript
+figma

 <!--
 **mwinailan/mwinailan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.